linh222/Aspect-based-Sentiment-Analysis-for-Vietnamese-Reviews-about-Beauty-Product-on-E-commerce-Websites/README.md

 Output: COLOUR:Positive, STAYINGPOWER:Positive

-## Data
-If you have interested in the problem, please don't hesitate to contact me at 18520997@gm.uit.edu.vn to get the dataset.

 ## Baseline code
 We propose 5 models: BiLSTM, BiGRU, BiLSTM+Conv1D, BiGRU+Conv1D, BiLSTM+BiGRU+Conv1D.
 In addition, we implement two approaches for Single-task learning and Multi-task learning